jerrodq2/freelancing-website-practice-project/README.md

 ```

 ## General Info
+You can see more detailed information about both the database, and npm modules I use in this project in the info folder.

 A note about the general syntax of the project.
 I prefer to add spaces throughout the project for readability and to make things clearer, just a preference.
 I also added comments throughout the project, both for the understanding of anyone who isn't familiar with the project and for myself when I inevitably come back to this code weeks later and don't remember what I wrote.

 Last updated: 5/22/18